Ready to watch this entire course?

-- What's really fun about working with Marian Bantjes is that she has a capacity to surprise you.
-What she does is beautiful, but it's beauty the hard way, it really is.
-People can look at that and whether they like it or don't like, whether they get it or don't get it, they can tell that someone really cared about this.
-Sean Adams: If you are forced to stop and really pay attention to something, it sticks, because you had to do work.
+- What's really fun about working with Marian Bantjes is that she has the capacity to surprise you.
+What she does is beautiful, but it's beauty the hard way.
+It really is.
+People can look at that and whether they like it or don't like it, whether they get it or don't get it, they can tell that someone really cared about this. - If you're forced to stop and really pay attention to something, it sticks because you've had to do work.

-And that's where Marian's work I think is so remarkable, in terms of, you have to work at it.
+And that's where Marian's work, I think is so remarkable in terms of, you have to work at it.
 It invites you to work at it.
-It seduces you into looking at it and trying to figure out, how is this made, what is going on here?
+It seduces you into looking at it and trying to figure out, how is this made?
+What is going on here?
 And the more time you spend on it, the more intimate you become with the piece, the more value it has mnemonically.
-Because she puts so much effort into it, and it's so intricate, it sticks.
-Debbie Millman: Marian has never been interested in financial success.
-She is not motivated by that.
-I don't think she is unhappy that she has some, but I think that she is really motivated by making a difference with her work.
-She is really motivated by uncovering what is possible with art and design.
+Because she puts so much effort into it and it's so intricate, it sticks. - Marian has never been interested in financial success.

-Six years ago, after twenty years in graphic design and typography, I changed the way I was working--and the way most graphic designers work--to pursue a more personal approach to my work, to simply make a living doing something that I loved.
+Oh beloved dentist, Your rubber fingers in my mouth, Your voice so soft and muffled.
+Lower the mask, dear dentist Lower the mask (audience laughing) So I am one of those people with a transformative personal story.
+Six years ago, after 20 years in graphic design and typography, I changed the way I was working and the way most graphic designers work to pursue a more personal approach to my work, to simply make a living doing something that I loved.

 I left my company.
-I had a buy-out from my business partner, and I had enough money to survive for a year.
+I had a buyout from my business partner, and I had enough money to survive for a year.
 That year came and went, and I didn't get any work.
 However, I did start to get praise.
 I started to get emails from people saying, "Hey, I saw this.
-This is really great!"
-They still weren't saying, "We want to hire you," but at least I was getting the feedback that I needed to know that I wasn't wasting my time.
+"It's really great."
+They still weren't saying, "We want to hire you," but least I was getting the feedback that I needed to know that I wasn't wasting my time.

-When I was working with my design company, Digitopolis, I worked in the same way that most graphic designers work, which is what I call a strategic model, in that you don't have a particular style.
-Your job is to meet with the client, determine their needs, determine what is the right strategy for them, whether you are going to do a website or a brochure or whatever that is, and what is the right approach and the right look and all that other stuff for them?
+When I was working with my design company, Digitopolis, I worked in the same way that most graphic designers work which is what I call a strategic model in that you don't have a particular style.
+Your job is to meet with the client, determine their needs, determine what is the right strategy for them, whether you're going to do a website or a brochure or whatever that is, and what is the right approach and the right look and all that other stuff for them.

 I had already started making work for the company that was essentially a precursor of the kind of work that I do now.
 I knew that there was a market for it.
 I mean, people responded very well to it.
 But either due to the market in Vancouver or the type of business that we were in, we weren't really able to sell that to our clients.
-And so I felt that I had this kind of split between what I believed in, what I thought was interesting, what I thought was progressive, the kind of work that I wasn't actually seeing in the marketplace, and the kind of work that we were doing, which was very much divorced from me personally.
+And so, I felt that I had this kind of split between what I believed in, what I thought was interesting, what I thought was progressive, the kind of work that I wasn't actually seeing in the marketplace, and the kind of work that we were doing which was very much divorced from me personally.

-It's not all flat-screen paper.
-There are other options in the world.
-Michael: I can remember a project I worked on with her once where it was a--I thought I pictured in my mind pretty much exactly what I wanted.
+"Yes, it's not all flat screen paper.
+"There's other options in the world." - I can remember a project that I worked on with her once where it was I thought I'd pictured in my mind pretty much exactly what I wanted.
 And I sort of said, "Marian, this is pretty simple.
-What we need you to do is just something that's like this that has these characteristics.
-And the rule of the game is it has like line up here and do this other thing and do that here."
-And as I recall, she actually did dutifully--I think as a favor to me--the thing I asked for.
+"What we need you to do is just something "that's like this that has these characteristics "and the rule of the game is it has to like line up here "and do this other thing and do that here."
+And as I recall, she actually did dutifully, I think as a favor to me, the thing I asked for.

-And then she said, "Or you could do it like this," and then she did this completely other thing.
-And of course that completely other thing is the thing that everyone loved.
-You can always tell when it's something that has someone's heart in it, when they discovered something new while they were doing it.
-And I think the preferred option that Marian sent, which everyone liked, had that kind of light inside it, that the thing she just simply did under orders from me just did not.
-And I think that's sort of why she will keep moving forwards, and why she will kind of keep making discoveries is that she just resists the idea of kind of going on autopilot and doing that thing she knows how to do so well.
+And then she said, "Or you could do it like this."
+And then she did this completely other thing.
+And of course, that completely other thing is the thing that everyone loved.
+You can always tell when it's something that has someone's heart in it when they discovered something new while they were doing it.
+And I think the preferred option that Marian sent, which everyone liked, had that kind of light inside it that the thing she just simply did under orders from me just did not.
+And I think that's sort of why she'll keep moving forwards and why she'll kind of keep making discoveries, that she just resists the idea of kind of going on autopilot and doing that thing she knows how to do so well.